Reducing Your Sentence with AB600 in California

 • If your risk for future violence is reduced due to your age, time served, or physical condition.

-An attorney can always advise you as to whether resentencing is appropriate or worth pursuing in your specific case.
+An attorney can look at your upper-term sentence and advise you whether resentencing is appropriate or worth pursuing in your specific case.

 What are the reasons you could get resentenced under AB600?